fclaerho/buildstack/README.md

 Few build stacks are able to handle a `release` target natively, **BuildStack** therefore provides some support to work around this issue given that you can:
-  1. fetch the current project version, e.g.:
+  1. fetch the current project version, either:
      * by using the build tool to extract project attributes (e.g. `python setup.py --version`)
-     * by parsing the build manifest directly
+     * or by parsing the build manifest directly
   2. write back the new version into the build manifest

 To calculate the new version, **BuildStack** passes the `Version` class to your release handler — of course, you can ignore this argument if you have another mean to do version calculation.